isaced/V2exAPI/README_EN.md

 [中文](/README.md)｜English

-A V2ex API wrapper for iOS/macOS, built with Swift.
+A [V2ex](https://v2ex.com/) API wrapper for iOS/macOS, built with Swift.

+> V2EX is a community of start-ups, designers, developers and creative people.

 ## Features